 Couples across America are currently confined to close quarters around the clock, and many are experiencing a surge of relationship stress.
-Health concerns, financial harm, and isolation from others, combined with feelings of anxiety and panic are a potential recipe for marital disaster.
-Spouses need to be mindful of ways to reduce conflict and support their relationship during these unprecedented times.
+Health concerns, financial harm, and isolation from others are a potential recipe for marital disaster.
+Spouses need to be aware of ways to reduce conflict and support their relationship during these unprecedented times.

 As professional divorce mediators, we understand that addressing tension early on can help prevent, process, and resolve spikes in marital conflict.
 The following practical approaches will help reduce conflict and potentially save your marriage.